etan18/Obsidian-Notes/Computer Science/Machine Structures/parallelism.md

 #cs61c #cs162

-Parallelism is a core topic in machine structures.
-It is a principle of efficiency, where our goal as computer engineers is to execute as many instructions as possible at the same time.
+Parallelism is a core topic in machine structures, dealing with managing many tasks across many cores or processes. **Concurrency** is the similar concept of managing multiple tasks at once to give the *illusion* that they are running simultaneously, even though they may all be taking turns on a single processor.
+This is managed

+Parallelism can occur at the
-This is generally done by executing non-interfering *instruction sets* on different [[threads]] at the same time.
+- **Thread-level**: this is generally done by executing non-interfering *instruction sets* on different [[threads]] at the same time. [[threads#multithreading|Multi-threading]] is discussed in the threads page.
+- **Process-level**: this page describes multi-processing.

 >[!tip] Amdahl's Law
 >The amount of instructions we can run in parallel is limited—some processes must be executed sequentially.
 This essentially bounds how efficient parallelizing can make our programs.